ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - Indicated altitude is equal to pressure altitude when 29.92 is set in the Kohlsman window.
 This does not account for variations in conditions.

+- <span style="color:green"> Which condition would cause the altimeter to indicate a lower altitude than true altitude? </span>
+- Air temperature warmer than standard.
+  When air is warmer than average, the aircraft is higher than the altimeter indicates.
+  Therefore, the altimeter will read lower than the aircraft's actual altitude.

 ### Powerplant